vikramchandran/lexical-pokemon-extension/README.md

 ## Lexical Playground With Pokemon!!

-This application is an pokemon extension of Facebook's Lexical Editor.
+This React application is an pokemon extension of Facebook's Lexical Editor.
 Specifically, this project is forked from [Lexical Playground Demo](https://github.com/facebook/lexical/tree/a4f064bee63b7f6257a89ffc519551d081da44d1/packages/lexical-playground).

 ## Installation and Setup Instructions